NeerajaChandru/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

              Subject IDs: 1-30

 Features     The features obtained from the 3-axial raw signals from the accelerometer and gyroscope.
 The time domain and frequency domain signals are denoted by the prefixes 't' and 'f'
              respectively.'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+Acc - accelerometer, Gyro - gyroscope, Mag - magnitude

 	         List of features:
              tBodyAcc-XYZ